M-Files/Developer-Portal/APIs/REST-API/Reference/iml/index.md

 http://myfiles.mycompany.com/REST/objects/0/umyrepository%3A123456/uversion1/properties
 ```

 Note that for unmanaged objects the amount of metadata returned will be limited.
-The class of an unmanaged document will always be `-107`.
 {:.remark}

 ### Promoting unmanaged objects